-Despite the spread of disease and the disappearance of the Timicuans when the English arrived, the Spanish presence brought positive effects as well.
+Despite the spread of disease and the disappearance of the Timicuans when the English arrived, the Spanish presence also brought positive effects.
 Most importantly, a written language for the Timicua tribe was developed.

 On the other side of El Camino Real, to the west in what is now Tallahassee, the Spanish later established Mission San Luis for another native group, the Apalachee.

 This mission has been reconstructed by the State of Florida and is now a state park where visitors can relive the past and see what life was like in the missions.
 Watch the video below to learn more!

 As you watch the video, think about the answers to the following questions:

 - Why did the Apalachee ask the missionaries to come?

 - What were some of the effects of the mission system on the Apalachee?

 - What custom did the Apalachee think was important to keep after they converted?